 When you are charged with a crime, a conviction may seem inevitable.
-It is an evidence-based process and depends almost wholly on the facts of the case.
-However, a good attorney can identify police errors and use them to get evidence suppressed.
+However, it is an evidence-based process that depends almost wholly on the facts of the case.
+A good attorney can identify police errors and use them to get evidence suppressed.
 Without certain key evidence, the State may be unable to prove its case against you at trial.

 Traffic Stop for Equipment Violation

 In an Operating While Intoxicated case, officers are trained to conduct their investigation in a specific way in order to comply with the law.
-If you are pulled over for an equipment violation—a broken tail lamp or brake light, for example—an officer cannot extend the traffic stop by conducting an OWI investigation, unless certain conditions are met.
+If you are pulled over for an equipment violation—a broken tail lamp or brake light, for example—an officer cannot extend the traffic stop to conducting an OWI investigation unless certain conditions are met.